Brazil–Uruguay football rivalry: 1976 Taça do Atlântico

 On 28 April 1976, Brazil and Uruguay played an infamous match during an exhibition tournament.
 The friendly game, however, was not friendly, as the competition got violent very early on.
 In the first half, Marco Antônio suffered a hard foul from Darío Pereyra and Hebert Revetria, which angered Rivellino, causing him to pull Pereyra's hair.
 Minutes later, Manuel Keosseián did a hard tackle on Rivellino, getting him sent off.
 Zico converted the penalty afterwards.
-Rivellion was still very bitter about the tackle, and chased after Keosseián, which caused him to elbow Attilio Ramirez.
-Rivellino and Ramirez would chase each other and argue about the entire thing for the rest of the match, and a full on brawl broke out between the Brazil players and Uruguay players.
+Rivellino was still very bitter about the tackle, and chased after Keosseián, which caused him to elbow Attilio Ramirez.
+Rivellino and Ramirez would chase each other and argue about the entire thing for the rest of the match, and a full-on brawl broke out between the Brazil players and Uruguay players following the final whistle, as Ramirez chased Rivellino into the dressing room before being stopped by the other Brazilian players.
 Brazil won the game 2–1 at the Maracanã, with Uruguay's only goal coming from Jorge Torres.
 The arguments went on into the locker, and the game is still remembered for being the most violent showdown they have ever had.

-1983 Copa América Finals
+1983 Copa América final

+The 1983 Copa América was the third consecutive and last edition of the tournament to be played in all 10 CONMEBOL countries.
+As such, the matches in both the group stage and knock-out stage were played on two legs.
+Both Uruguay and Brazil made it to the final, with the first leg being played in Uruguay.
+In the first leg, Uruguay won decisively 2–0 in Montevideo.
+In the second leg, Carlos Aguilera scored the equaliser which secured a win of the tie 3–1 on both points and aggregate to ensure Uruguay's 12th Copa América title.